South Dakota AG gets fines, no jail time in pedestrian death

 A toxicology report taken roughly 15 hours after the crash showed no alcohol in Ravnsborg’s system, and people who attended the fundraiser said he was not seen drinking alcohol.

-A no contest plea is not an admission of guilt but is treated as such for the purposes of sentencing.
-However, criminal defense attorneys said it is unlikely Ravnsborg will be sentenced to any jail time.

-“It’s not an admission of guilt, but a finding of guilt,” said criminal defense attorney Ryan Kolbeck, who has been watching the case but isn't involved in it.
-“You rarely see jail time in these cases.”

 However, the crash and investigation has opened a divide among Republicans.
-Noem has tried repeatedly to force Ravnsborg from office and make him a pariah within the party, but he has retained support among some GOP circles.
+Noem tried repeatedly to force Ravnsborg from office but he has retained support among some GOP circles.
 The attorney general has even been spotted working booths for local Republican groups at county fairs in recent weeks.

-“When people look at his record of achievements, they will find he’s done a good job,” said Republican state Rep. Steve Haugaard, an ally of the attorney general.

 Stephen Groves, The Associated Press